funcompbio/practical9/practical9.md

 Each time that you push changes in the `docs` directory to the remote GitHub repo, GitHub will have to _rebuild_ and _publish_ your website, which may take a few minutes.
-You can see how GitHub is building your webiste by going to the the page of your GitHub repo at `https://github.com/funcompbio2021/my-website-xxxx` and clicking on the orange dot.
+You can see how GitHub is building your webiste by going to the the page of your GitHub repo at `https://github.com/funcompbio2022/my-website-xxxx` and clicking on the orange dot and then in the `Details` links from the pop-up menu.

 ![](mywebsite6.png)